-During the late 19th century, gold fever roared through Colorado like wildfire, and mining camps and towns were literally born overnight.
-Seeking their fortunes, thousands of men arrived in the Centennial State in search of glittery minerals.
+During the late 19th century, gold fever roared through Colorado like wildfire, and mining camps and towns were born overnight.
+Seeking their fortunes, thousands of men arrived in the Centennial State searching for glittery minerals.
 Settlements grew up on rocky hillsides, in grassy meadows, and along creeks and rivers — where ever gold or silver was thought to be found.

-Many towns, such as Central City, Leadville, and Cripple Creek were so successful they grew into large cities, some of which were larger than Denver at the time.
-This mining boom brought national recognition to Colorado as one of the most lucrative places to be in the late 1800s.
+Many towns, such as Central City, Leadville, and Cripple Creek, were so successful they grew into large cities, some of which were larger than Denver at the time.
+This mining boom brought national recognition to Colorado as one of the most lucrative places in the late 1800s.

-Most of these towns completely died when the the ore played out and the mines closed.
-Many were ruined with the devaluation of silver in 1893.
-Some settlements were dedicated purely to milling or smeltering the ore.
+Most of these towns completely died when the ore played out, and the mines closed.
+Many were ruined by the devaluation of silver in 1893.
+Some settlements were dedicated purely to milling or smelting the ore.
 These also died when the mines played out.
-A few; however, never really died, as they turned their focus to other economic ventures, were located on major roads, and took advantage of tourist opportunities.
+A few, however, never really died, as they turned their focus to other economic ventures, were located on major roads, and took advantage of tourist opportunities.
 These include towns like Leadville, Breckenridge, and Idaho Springs.

 Mining was not always the cause of towns becoming “ghosts.”
-Some are farming towns, especially on the eastern plains of Colorado, where some towns have been deserted due to rural depopulation; other towns died when stage stops were abandoned; settlements that were established to support railroad lines that no longer exist or no longer stop are gone or dwindled; a few were built as resort towns that just didn’t work; and a couple were buried under water when reservoirs were created.
+Some are farming towns, especially on the eastern plains of Colorado, where some towns have been deserted due to rural depopulation; other towns died when stage stops were abandoned; settlements that were established to support railroad lines that no longer exist or no longer stop are gone or dwindled; a few were built as resort towns that didn’t work, and a couple were buried underwater when reservoirs were created.

 but footprints – break nothing but